 The Pennsylvania Department of Education (PDE) requires that all candidates for Principal Certification accumulate and log a minimum of 360 hours of administrative field experience.
+Hours are typically accumulated in conjunction with normal teaching responsibilities.
 Field experience is to be split equally between elementary, middle school, and secondary educational settings.

-The field experience hours are allocated by individual classes 45 hours of logged field experience are required for each of the following required administrative courses: MED 550, MED 553, MED 611, and MED 650.
+The field experience hours are allocated by individual classes.
+45 hours of logged field experience are required for each of the following required administrative courses: MED 550, MED 553, MED 611, and MED 650.
 The remaining 180 hours are logged in conjunction with MED 685 - Principal's Internship.
-Application to the PDE for certification cannot be made until all of the required field experience hours have been logged by the student and submitted to the Education Department.
+One half of the required hours for each course must be accumulated during the term in which the course is taken.
+The remaining hours can be logged and submitted to the Coordinator of Graduate Admission and Student Services at any time after the completion of the courses.
+Application to the PDE for certification cannot be made until all of the required field experience hours have been logged by the student and submitted to the Graduate Office.